Drowning (Backstreet Boys song)

 "Drowning" is a song by American boy band Backstreet Boys, released on September 25, 2001, as the only single from their compilation album, The Hits – Chapter One.

 Background

-The song was written by Andreas Carlsson, Rami and Linda Thompson, and produced by Rami and Kristian Lundin.
-The song was initially recorded for the Black & Blue album but was excluded due to the limited track listings left.
+Written by Andreas Carlsson, Rami and Linda Thompson and produced by Rami and Kristian Lundin, the song "Drowning" was initially recorded for the Backstreet Boys' 2000 Black & Blue album but was excluded due to the limited track listings left.
 Several elements of the song, such as the piano intro and the chorus, are very similar to "Långsamt farväl" released by the Swedish artist Mauro Scocco in 1997.
-Andreas Carlsson, co-writer of "Drowning", sang backing vocals on Lisa Nilsson's version of "Långsamt farväl" released in 2003.
+Andreas Carlsson, co-writer of "Drowning," sang backing vocals on Lisa Nilsson's version of "Långsamt farväl," released in 2003.
 In Finland, "Drowning" was compared to the 1995 song "Älä sano huomisesta" by Hausmylly.

+Country remixes of the song were also recorded, produced by Dann Huff.

 Chart performance

 The song peaked at number 28 on the US Billboard Hot 100 on November 13, 2001.
 It reached the top ten in several European countries, reaching number three in Sweden, number four in the UK, and number five in Norway.